 - The (Expensive) Black Market (7) will sell anything at extortionate prices.
 However it occasionally has very good items in it.
 With the exception of artifacts, every item found in the dungeon may appear in the black market.

-- The Tavern (8).This is a place to stay safely.
+- The Tavern (8).
+This is a place to stay safely.
 No monster will ever be able to enter the Tavern, and fights between players are prohibited in it.
-Tavern-keeper may sell to you some refreshments.
+The tavern-keeper may sell you some refreshments.

 - The Bookseller (9) holds supplies of the simpler books needed by magic users; but it won’t sell the more advanced books which can be found only in the dungeon.

 - Storage (0).
 This is your house where you can store objects that you cannot carry on your travels, or will need at a later date.
-Storage space depends on your charisma (“You’ve used all the space which you were able to bargain with storage keeper”), so some races might have there quite limited space.
+Storage space depends on your charisma (“You’ve used all the space you were able to bargain for with the storage keeper”), so some races might have there quite limited space.

 - potion of Cure Serious Wounds: cures HP, confusion, blindness, etc. You could also buy its lesser sister – Cure Light Wounds, they are alright for <10 level.